Teaching About Disability

 Additional Resources

-1. Understanding Disabilities: Teaching Tolerance provides a lesson plan allowing students to research an assigned disability, discuss the basic facts and main challenges someone with the disability overcomes each day, and learn how to communicate sensitively with someone who has a disability.
+1. Ability and Disability: Learning for Justice (formerly Teaching Tolerance) provides information about the topic, discussing the basic facts and main challenges someone with the disability overcomes each day.
+This list of links brings up people who live with disability, and covers information on how to communicate sensitively with someone who has a disability.

 2. Disability 101: Increasing Disability Awareness and Sensitivity: This pdf provides five different lessons regarding disability awareness.
 The lessons will help students to understand disability, break down stereotypes, and be more sensitive with the way they speak to a person with a disability.